dodgerogersfbi/intro/README.md

 _CURRENTLY UNDER DEVELOPMENT_

-_These project have a developer actively working toward their completion._
+_These projects have a developer actively working toward their completion._

 https://github.com/ktnc-asa-org/nft-faucet